 Headaches

 Frequent morning headaches can be a sign of reduced oxygen levels during sleep.
-Addressing airway health through sleep apnea treatment without CPAP, such as custom oral appliances, may help reduce these symptoms over time.
+Clinician-guided sleep apnea treatment, including custom oral appliances, may help reduce these symptoms over time.

 What is oral appliance therapy for sleep apnea?